gmc-code/PC-algorithms/docs/pseudocode/selection.rst

       scoreB ← 35
       IF scoreA > scoreB THEN
          IF scoreA - scoreB > 14 THEN
-               OUTPUT "A won easily."
+               PRINT "A won easily."
          ELSE
-               OUTPUT "A won."
+               PRINT "A won."
          ENDIF
       ELSEIF scoreB > scoreA THEN
          IF scoreB - scoreA > 14 THEN
-               OUTPUT "B won easily."
+               PRINT "B won easily."
          ELSE
-               OUTPUT "B won."
+               PRINT "B won."
          ENDIF
       ELSE
-         OUTPUT "A drew with B."
+         PRINT "A drew with B."
       ENDIF
    END